-- Act of 3 June 2005 no. 34 on Notification, reporting and investigation of railway accidents and railway incidents etc. (Railway Investigation Act) - Regulations of 31 March 2006 no. 378 on public investigation of railway accidents and serious railway incidents etc. (Railway Investigation Regulations) - Regulations of 31 March 2006 no. 379 on the obligation to notify and report railway accidents and railway incidents (Notification and Reporting Regulations)
+- Act of 3 June 2005 no. 34 on Notification, Reporting and Investigation of Railway Accidents and Railway Incidents etc. (Railway Investigation Act) - Regulations of 31 March 2006 no. 378 on Public Investigation of Railway Accidents and Serious Railway Incidents etc. (Railway Investigation Regulations) - Regulations of 31 March 2006 no. 379 on the Obligation to Notify and Report Railway Accidents and Railway Incidents.
+(Notification and Reporting Regulations) - Regulations of 5 February 2003 no. 135 on the Allocation of Railway Infrastructure Capacity and the Levying of Charges for the Use of the National Railway Network.
+(Allocation Regulations)

-- Regulations of 16 December 2005 no. 1490 on licensing, safety certification and access to the national railway network, and on safety authorisation to operate railway infrastructure (Licensing Regulations) - Regulations of 19 December 2005 no. 1621 concerning requirements to railway activities on the national railway network (Railway Safety Regulations
+- Regulations of 16 December 2005 no. 1490 on licensing, safety certification and access to the national railway network, and on safety authorisation to operate railway infrastructure (Licensing Regulations) - Regulations of 19 December 2005 no. 1621 concerning requirements to railway enterprises on the national (Norwegian) rail network (the Safety Regulations)